Jem (singer): 2007–2009: Down to Earth

 In 2006, Jem decided to cease touring and to spend a year focusing on writing new material and developing her second studio album.
 She parted from Yoad Nevo and met with four different producers across the United States.
-Over the next few years she worked with Jeff Bass (credited with discovering Eminem) in Detroit as well as meeting with Lester Mendez (Nelly Furtado, Santana, Shakira) in Los Angeles.
-Producers Mike Bradford (Kid Rock, Deep Purple) and Greg Kurstin (Kylie Minogue, Beck, The Bird and the Bee) also collaborated with Jem to produce a record which encompassed a wider range of different musical genres, beats and styles.
-Her lack of specific genre classification actually made it difficult for ATO records to effectively market Jem due to her varying sounds and undefinable genre.
+Over the next few years she worked with Jeff Bass in Detroit as well as meeting with Lester Mendez in Los Angeles.
+Producers Mike Bradford and Greg Kurstin also collaborated with Jem.
 During the production of her album, Jem wrote and lent her vocals to the song "Once in Every Lifetime" which appeared on the Eragon movie soundtrack.

-Jem's second studio album, Down to Earth was released in the United States, Canada and Japan on 18 September 2008 with the European release of her album varying by each country between January and March 2009.
-The album peaked at 48 on the Billboard 200 and 64 on the UK Albums Chart The title of the album was decided by Jem whilst she was writing the first album and is a pun on the idiom 'down to Earth' in reference to her personality and approach to fame, as well as describing a fresh perspective of the world, similar to that of an extraterrestrial landing on Earth.
-The lead single of the album "It's Amazing" originally appeared on the soundtrack for the 2008 movie Sex and the City.
+Jem's second studio album, Down to Earth was released in the United States, Canada, and Japan on 18 September 2008 with the European releases varying by each country between January and March 2009.
+The album peaked at 48 on the Billboard 200 and 64 on the UK Albums Chart The lead single of the album "It's Amazing" originally appeared on the soundtrack for the 2008 movie Sex and the City.
 Released 3 June 2008, the song failed to chart in the United States or the United Kingdom.
 Her following single releases off the album included: "Crazy" in August 2008, "And So I Pray" in May 2009, and "I Want You To..." in October 2009, however, they did not grant as much commercial success as her debut album.
+On 4 December 2009, Jem released the single "Until the Morning Comes", which was a collaboration with her brother, Glass Pear.